 Although the University strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
 The University will assist any victim with notifying local police if they so desire.
-The local police department to the Wroxton College campus is:
+The local police department to the Vancouver campus is the Vancouver Police Department located at 2120 Cambie Street, Vancouver, B.C.
+They may be contacted by dialing 9-1-1 or via their general business line at 604-717-3321 or online at https://vpd.ca/.